 As a result of the always enlarging household, my grandmother had to be very frugal in her kitchen and sewing room.
-NOTHING was wasted.
-Butter wrappers became "pan greasers", drippings became thick yellow soap, worn out pants became shorts and Grandfathers shirts became aprons for the women and smocks for me.
+Nothing was wasted.
+Butter wrappers became "pan greasers", drippings became thick yellow soap, worn out pants became shorts and Grandfather's shirts became aprons for the women and smocks for me.

-One of the best things was the toys and games that were "made from nothing".
+One of the best things were the toys and games that were "made from nothing".
 My favorite was called rub-a-dub.
-To play with this crafty game, you needed several pieces of waxed paper, a popsicle stick or tongue depressor and the colorful Sunday comics.
+To play with this crafty game, you needed several pieces of waxed paper, a Popsicle stick or tongue depressor and the colorful Sunday comics.
 You picked the picture from the comics that you wanted to "rub a dub" and placed a piece of waxed paper over it, waxed side down.
 Then you rubbed the edge of the stick over it fairly hard and Voila- a copy of your picture was on the waxed paper!
 Magic for a six year old!

 Another fun and crafty toy was a fabric board.
 A shirt cardboard was covered with a "fuzzy" fabric like felt, corduroy or velvet, whatever was in the scrap bag.
 This fabric was glued down or stapled onto the board with the "fuzzy" side up.
 Then into the scrap bag for other bits of fabric to be cut into whatever shapes I chose.
 These shapes were placed on the board and made all sorts of creatures, houses, people and flowers.
 I could spend hours making the pictures and then lifting off the bits and making new ones.